 This multinational and international automotive tycoon is the chairman of Renault, Nissan, and Mitsubishi.
 And you know what Carlos did?
 His companies formed an alliance with a Russian-based automotive company AvtoVAZ, which eventually became the third largest automotive alliance in the world in 2017.

 He is also known as the ‘Le Cost Killer’ and ‘Mr. Fix It’ for restructuring Renault and bringing the near-bankrupted Nissan back to life.
-It seems hard to believe, but the truth is that Ghosn spent 18 years in training and working at Michelin, from where his career catapulted to him making one of the celebrated businessmen of all time.
+It seems hard to believe, but the truth is that Ghosn spent 18 years in training and working at Michelin, from where his career catapulted to him making one of the celebrated businessmen and the best example of a great serial entrepreneurs of all time.

 13. Naveen Jain

 Being the founder of Moon Express, iNome, InfoSpace, Intelius, TalentWise, and World Innovation Institute, Naveen Jain believes he came to this planet to redefine innovation.
 And his actions align neatly with what he believes.

 After earning his engineering degree, he went to the US and worked for several startups before joining Microsoft.
 With his colleagues, he co-founded InfoSpace in 1996, which was based mainly on communication technology.
 Jain’s inclination towards reaching every possibility has made his abilities credible of success and an inspiration for upcoming entrepreneurs.

 Need a Boost of Motivation?
 20 Most Motivational Entrepreneurs Who Inspired Us in 2017!

 The founder of the Women Empowerment Expo and Hello Perfect as well as the CEO of ‘BeAPublicSpeaker’, Alexa Carlin wore the CEO crown at the age of 17.
 10 years later, she has become one of the influential women speakers around the US.